 — make a living planning parties

 Make a couple’s big day everything they dreamed.
-You’ll coordinate every detail, including music, photography and flowers — supported by Complete Weddings + Events’ 45 years of experience and huge network of experts.
+You’ll coordinate every detail, including music, photography, and flowers — supported by Complete Weddings + Events’ 45 years of experience and a huge network of experts.

 • Initial investment: $30,000 to $60,000 (includes $5,000 operating account and 1 year of equipment)